str8rider/assessment/README.md

 The unit test requires the installation of pytest, specifically pytest-7.1.2 in this case, and uses the test program called 'test_league_table_calculator.py'.
 This file tests whether the specific input provided above in "league_result.txt" results in the output required in reference (1) presented above.

-The files 'league_table_calculator.py','league_result.txt' and 'test_league_table_calculator.py' are required to be in the same folder.
+The files 'league_table_calculator.py','league_result.txt' and 'test_league_table_calculator.py' are required to be in the same folder; the unit test is carried out by running the command 'python3 -m pytest' or 'pytest' in this folder.